The bridges, named at the request of either the Pike County Fiscal Court or the Kentucky General Assembly, include the following:

-This westbound bridge at Marrowbone is still under construction.
+This is the eastbound bridge at Marrowbone.
 The bridge spans the property that the Carters purchased in 1945 from Eldon Mullins.
 They lived the remainder of their lives at this location.

 Eldon and Jollene Mullins Bridge

-This bridge is still under construction, but is considered part of the Marrowbone section of the new highway.
-It spans the property on which the Mullins lived for 53 years, until her death in 2004 and his in 2005.
-Eldon Mullins was a World War II veteran, a lifelong coal miner, member of the Marrowbone Volunteer Fire Department, Disabled American Veterans and the United Mine Workers.
+The westbound span of this twin-span structure is considered part of the Marrowbone section of the new highway.
+It spans the property on which the Mullins family lived for 53 years, until her death in 2004 and his in 2005.
+Eldon Mullins was a World War II veteran, a lifelong coal miner, member of the Marrowbone Volunteer Fire Department, Disabled American Veterans, and the United Mine Workers.
 They were both accomplished bluegrass musicians and vocalists.